Ar0xA/ar0xa.github.io/_posts/2015-08-05-Do-you-like-shells-this-is-how-you-get-shells.md

 * The idiot ran it as administrator /doublefacepalm.

 Now though, what about the key-logger tool?
-Innocently I walk over to my buddies desk, and ask him if he can log into our support portal, a web-application, to look at a ticket I have questions about.
+Innocently I walk over to my buddies imaginary desk, and ask him if he can log into our support portal, a web-application, to look at a ticket I have questions about.
 ![msf]({{ site.url }}/public/images/thisishowyougetshells/msf5.JPG)

 I see him type the URL, enter his user name and password, and log in.
 After we are done I go back and dump the credentials that Meterpreter should log for me: